6 trending ideas for curtains & blinds

 This article contains affiliate links from which we may earn a small commission

 While curtains can add an extra layer of beauty to a room, the functionality is that many people don’t know how to go about hanging them but it’s actually really simple, providing you have the right tools.

-If you’re still confused, this handy video might be able to help.
+If you’re still confused, watch this handy video:

 How can I dress a bay window with curtains and blinds?

-Dressing a window the right way can make all the difference, as Jen and Mar from Interior Fox know all too well.
-They explain, “Deciding on curtains or blinds for a bay completely depends on what is under the window.
+Dressing a window the right way can make all the difference, as Jen and Mar from Interior Fox know all too well: ‘Deciding on curtains or blinds for a bay completely depends on what is under the window.
 If nothing lies directly under, we love using both blinds and curtains together, this look adds more texture and warmth to a home.

-“Moreover, if you have a desk or daybed in a bay window, we’d recommend sticking to blinds to keep the look nice and minimal.
+‘If you have a desk or daybed in a bay window, we’d recommend sticking to blinds to keep the look nice and minimal.
 Another top tip: steer clear of short curtains.
-They feel dated and can make the window feel smaller.”
+They feel dated and can make the window feel smaller.’

 Getting the balance right between privacy and allowing natural light into your home is one important thing to think about when choosing soft-furnished window dressings.
 A blackout curtain is important in a bedroom, for example, to ensure you can sleep through light summer mornings, however, every time you close the curtains, you don’t want to be plunged into pitch darkness.

 With that in mind, Good Homes highlights the key curtain and blinds trends for 2022…